Packing :12 tab.

 Artemet was generally very well tolerated by children and adults, with most adverse events being of mild to moderate severity and duration.
 Many of the reported events are likely to be related to the underlying malaria and/or to an unsatisfactory response to the treatment rather than to Artemet.
 For other reports alternative factors were identified as the more likely cause of the events

 ( e.g. Concomitant drugs, concomitant infections ) or the information provided was too scarce to draw any conclusion.
-A causal relationship with the use of Artemet could not be excluded for the following adverse events
+A causal relationship with the use of Artemet could not be excluded for the following adverse events ( see table the next column).

 In cases of suspected overdosage, symptomatic and supportive therapy should be given as appropriate.
 ECG and blood potassium levels should be monitored.